bjherger/blog_posts/founding_ds_team/founding/notes.md

 Opportunity

- - Difficult market
- - Highly valued skill set
- - Highly mobile workforce
+ - No one wants to be Blockbuster
+ - DS value add

 Steps